Camp FAQs

 Leadership Exploration And Development.

-Rainbow LEAD is a two-week leadership program for older youth who want to build skills and support younger campers.
+Rainbow LEAD is our leadership-development model for older youth who want to build skills and support younger campers.
+Rainbow LEAD is not running as an overnight camp program in 2026.

 What will I do at Rainbow LEAD camp?